Music PR hasn’t changed much conceptually since the dawn of pop music 60 years ago, in the opinion of Nathan Walker of Riot Act Media.

 There are fewer outlets covering music

-Walker says there are fewer outlets and journalists covering music in 2020 than ever before.
+Walker says there are fewer outlets and journalists covering music today than ever before.

 In the early 2000s and 2010s, we saw big spikes in indie music blogs, many of which have come and gone, allowing mainstream media outlets to continue to lead the space.
 Walker explains that independent publications can’t sustain as long as their corporate counterparts can because they’re run on passion, not profit.
 They’re sharing music and stories from niche genres they love, which may have a cult following but not enough to sell expensive ads that’ll keep the lights on and sustain the people running the show.
 They’re competing against media groups with teams dedicated to selling ad space that the writers don’t have to worry about.
 Solo bloggers don’t have the relationships the big media groups do.

 He added, “Ideally, the coverage is good and exciting but that’s second to the fact that they need [website] traffic to be up.
 That means not focusing on niche areas of music, because the masses aren’t there.”